blossm-network/toolbox/README.md

 #### Secrets

-Configure the storage of secrets that your application uses during runtime.
+Configure the storage of encrypted secrets that your application decrypts and uses during runtime using Blossm tools.

 1. In the `development` project:
     * In **Security > Cryptographic Keys**, create a global Key ring named **“secrets-bucket”**.